 Motivation is important for an entrepreneur for the same reason fuel is important for a plane: Nothing gets off the ground without it.
 A business isn’t always booming with profit or celebrating achievements.
 Completing mundane or difficult tasks is a daily necessity, and it’s your ambition that will push you through it to keep striving for your goals.

-"Motivation can boost an entrepreneur's confidence to match their goals," Shagun Chauhan, a business consultant for iFour Technolab, told business.com.
-"Recognition, esteem and self-actualization fulfill you.
-Motivated thoughts allow you to think more productively and experiment with new ideas."
+“Motivation can boost an entrepreneur’s confidence to match their goals,” Shagun Chauhan, business development manager at Brightness Group BV, told business.com.
+“Recognition, esteem and self-actualization fulfill you.
+Motivated thoughts allow you to think more productively and experiment with new ideas.”

-Your drive is also tied to your dopamine reward pathways, which make you want to keep going or do something again, said Teralyn Sell, licensed psychotherapist and owner of Inner Strength Counseling and Recovery.
-"Motivation is the workhorse behind your ideas."
+Your drive is also tied to your dopamine reward pathways, which make you want to keep going or do something again, said Dr. Teralyn Sell, licensed psychotherapist, brain health specialist, and owner of Inner Strength Counseling and Recovery.
+“Motivation is the workhorse behind your ideas.”

 Being in the right headspace is important.
 To stay motivated, you can’t allow fear of failure or bumps in the road to knock you off your path.
 When you focus on your strengths, the future of your company becomes clearer.
 Your general mindset is a crucial factor in sustaining your positive energy.